smartystreets/goconvey/README.md

 - Desktop notifications (optional)
 - Immediately open problem lines in [Sublime Text](http://www.sublimetext.com) ([some assembly required](https://github.com/asuth/subl-handler))

-You can track the progress of known issues on our public [Trello](https://trello.com/b/hM7xVauQ/goconvey) board.

 You can ask questions about how to use GoConvey on [StackOverflow](http://stackoverflow.com/questions/ask?tags=goconvey,go&title=GoConvey%3A%20).
 Use the tags `go` and `goconvey`.